EllinorHenriksson/picture-it-description/README.md

 Make sure to read [all requirements of the application](../../issues/).
 This includes: (#1, #2, #3, #4, #5, #6, #7, #8, #9, #10, #11)
 Pay extra attention to the labels indicating if the requirement is required (~"req::required") or optional (~"req::optional").

 In this assignment, you are required to close issues and tasks ([ ]) that you implement.
-You are also required to create your own issues (and close them) for added functionality.
+You are also required to create your own issues (and close them) if you add any functionality.